What Is the Tourist Tax Trap That Everyone Forgets?

 Trailhead parking fees range from €5-15 per day, with parking fines reaching €50-100 for violations.
 Popular hiking destinations often have complex parking regulations that catch tourists off-guard.

 Research parking costs and regulations before choosing trailheads.
-Public transport is often cheaper than daily parking fees, especially for multi-day stays.
-Download parking apps like EasyPark for cashless payment—many Alpine parking zones only accept exact change or card payments.
+Public transport is often cheaper than daily parking fees, especially for multi-day stays — see our full transport vs. car cost comparison for real numbers.

 Alpine weather changes rapidly, forcing expensive last-minute plan modifications.
 Sudden storms can require unplanned accommodation nights, alternative activities, or complete route changes.